 About Heather Ashley Hayes

 My first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars, centers around the intersection of violence and transnational rhetoric in the era of the terror wars.
-It additionally explores the technology of weaponized drones as part of the global war on terror, specifically dealing with the implications drone use in the Middle East and North Africa by the United States has for understanding the way violence functions communicatively and culturally.
+It explores the technology of weaponized drones as part of the global war on terror, specifically dealing with the implications drone use in the Middle East and North Africa by the United States has for understanding the way violence functions communicatively and culturally.

-The work performs a rhetorical cartography of drone culture, exploring the possibilities for drone discourses to function within the context of the global war on terror, often refiguring technologies of governance and surveillance, with great implications for Arab and Muslim citizens both within the United States and globally.
+Violent Subjects performs a rhetorical cartography of drone culture, exploring the possibilities for drone discourses to function in the aftermath of the terror wars, often refiguring technologies of governance and surveillance, with great implications for Arab and Muslim citizens both within the United States and globally.
 It is currently available from Palgrave MacMillan and at Amazon.
-I have additionally published chapters in various books on race, violence, and discourse and my work has appeared in journal including Advances in the History of Rhetoric, the Quarterly Journal of Speech, and Argumentation and Advocacy.
-I have additionally written for outlets such as citizencritics.org and the San Antonio Current.
+The book has been reviewed widely, labeled “insightful and provocative” (Rhetoric and Public Affairs) and has been said to “offer useful frameworks for future work” (Rhetoric Review).
+It has also been called “incredibly important” as a "contribution that transcends rhetoric” (Rhetoric Society Quarterly).

 Public Presentations and Conference Travel